-The gelcoat surface of a fiberglass pool shell is nonporous—it doesn’t have pores and cavities like concrete.
+The gelcoat surface of a fiberglass pool shell is smooth and algae-resistant—it doesn’t have big pores and cavities like concrete.
 Translation: algae has nowhere to hide.

 In a concrete pool, algae finds these pores and sets up home there...and once it gets in, you can never really get it out.
 You use tons of chemicals to penetrate the surface, steel-brush the surface every week, acid-wash every 3–5 years, and completely resurface every 10–15 years.
 Yikes.

 Fiberglass pools are also inert, so they don’t affect water chemistry.

 By contrast, concrete pools are alkaline-based, so they constantly increase the pH (because they make it more alkaline).
 To lower the pH back down, you have to add muriatic acid to the water every day.

 This all adds up to 75% less time and money maintaining a fiberglass pool.
 Someone who owns a fiberglass pool will spend more time relaxing in the pool and less time maintaining it.

 Low lifetime cost

 Although a fiberglass pool costs a bit more than a liner pool upfront, you spend far less in the long run.

 The shell of a fiberglass pool needs no upkeep other than the most basic maintenance, like scooping or vacuuming debris and keeping the water chemistry within the correct ranges.

 You don’t have to replace a liner, acid wash the pool, or replaster the surface—all of which cost thousands of dollars each time.